gfh16/Fission2019-Unified-Analysis-Framework/README.md

 Personal information could be found at the link: http://inspirehep.net/author/profile/Fen.Hai.Guan.1

-The whole framework is avariable at the link: https://github.com/gfh16/Fission2019-Unified-Analysis-Framework
+The whole framework is available at the link: https://github.com/gfh16/Fission2019-Unified-Analysis-Framework

 目录